evannetwork/evannetwork.github.io/dev/services.md

 To learn more about these services you should read the following guides:
   * [ENS](/dev/ens) - evan.network names services
   * [ENS2DNS](/dev/ens2dns) - service to map ENS names to DNS names
-  * [Identity Claim](/dev/identity-claims) - service to create trust claims at blockchain accounts
+  * [Identity Verification](/dev/identity-verifications) - service to create trust verifications at blockchain accounts

 ## ENS